Previous Page Next page

 Crystal Palace - 1

-Clapton Orient - 1 (Turnbull) Millwall - 3
+Clapton Orient - 1 (Unknown scorer once thought to be Turnbull) Millwall - 3

 London Challenge Cup Round 2 Millfields Road 29th October 1928